certbot/certbot/certbot/docs/install.rst

 Most modern Linux distributions (basically any that use systemd) can install Certbot packaged as a snap.
 Snaps are available for x86_64, ARMv7 and ARMv8 architectures.
-Support for the Certbot snap is currently in its beta phase, but it provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.
+The Certbot snap provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.

 You can find instructions for installing the Certbot snap at https://certbot.eff.org/instructions by selecting your server software and then